Raviteja-Sunkara/WeatherForecast/README.md

  *  Implemented using openweathermap API.
  *  Forecast will be informed up to three days.
  *  Clicking on current weather will show additional details like wind speed, pressure, humidity for the day.
+ *  Weather icons are taken directly from openweathermap API.
  *  You can change API key and city in Service Constant folder. ( For getting API key register in openweathermap.org for free)

   ![eemo1](https://user-images.githubusercontent.com/40849335/42319062-7bb7ed9c-806e-11e8-9ade-d197cb9fea6a.png)